-AROC is the national rehabilitation medicine clinical registry of Australia and New Zealand.
+AROC is the national rehabilitation medicine integrated outcomes centre of Australia and New Zealand.
 AROC has been driving quality and outcome improvements in rehabilitation since 2002.

 Australasian Rehabilitation Outcomes Centre